<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Note: you can edit and change your email to the address you want!
 Just click “edit”.

-Once you get a downloaded, free eBook, simple email it to that email address.
+Once you get a downloaded, free eBook, simply email it to that email address.

 Click on “Preferences”, back at the top.